riversafe33/xsound/readme.md

-# Remove -main; the folder should be named just xsound
+# Remove -main  the folder should be named just xsound

 # Improved audio library for FiveM